Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Gills close and cream and concolorous with stem which is also

 tufty, 1.5cm.
 Solitary in soil with gravel.
-Awaiting identification
+Not identified

 Xylaria polymorpha Dead Man's Fingers (possibly), Bristol